Treasured Tracs – Record Store – Austin, TX (1981-1985)

 My SXSW life began as a co-director.
 In the first year I was responsible for backline coordination for the participating venues.
 I organized and participated in all aspects of this international, annual industry convention.
 I also served as a panelist and speaker on various workshops sharing my music industry experiences and expertise.

 After a few years I settled in as Manager of the SXSW “General Store” selecting, purchasing, and marketing a variety of SXSW merchandise to conference attendees.
 The sales were not limited to SXSX items but included consigned products by the hundreds of bands participating in the conference.
 I designed and implemented the stores unique inventory control system to handle this task.
 I also supervised numerous volunteers along with creating store layouts and displays.

 The First SXSW – http://www.austinchronicle.com/features/2001-09-07/82876/

 When the True Believers reunited (2012) after Grulkefest, Jungle was called upon to digitally distribute two new recordings Dedication and Gipsy Son in support of a tour.
-The band also wanted product to sell at shows and Jungle oversaw the production and manufacture of the CD EP for the tour.
-In 2013 Jungle also prepared and digitally released the first two original True Believer albums as the twofer Hard Road.
+In 2013 Jungle digitally released the first two original True Believer albums as the twofer Hard Road.

-So happy in 2019 to have worked again with Suzy Elkins for the release of The Commandos – The Lone Star Sessions.
-These are the original sessions from 1983 that brought us the Jungle 7′ single of Psycho b/w My Baby Loves Monster Movies released back in 1985 (details above).
-These sessions captured the rawness of their live shows they were known for.
+2019 happily started by working again with Suzy Elkins for the release of the unreleased The Commandos – The Lone Star Sessions.
+These are the original sessions from 1983 that the Jungle 7′ single of Psycho b/w My Baby Loves Monster Movies released back in 1985 (details above).

 Associations – Awards